 4. Brussels Sprouts

-This wonderful green vegetable is a seasonal favorite and the perfect side dish for any Fall dinner.
+This wonderful green vegetable is a seasonal favorite and the perfect side dish for any fall dinner.
 Brussels sprouts are nutrient-rich and jam-packed with fiber, vitamin C, Vitamin A, iron, and potassium.
-Not only are they antioxidant and vitamin-rich, but they’re also a good source of protein and vitamin K (½ a cup=2 grams of protein, over 100 RDA of vitamin K.)
+Not only are they antioxidant and vitamin-rich, but they’re also a good source of protein and vitamin K (half a cup equals 2 grams of protein and over 100 RDA of vitamin K.)

 Besides being incredibly delicious, tomatoes, especially when cooked, are a rich source of lycopene, the antioxidant compound that gives them their vibrant red color.
 Eating tomatoes may help to reduce the risk of heart disease, as well as breast, lung, and even prostate cancer.
 Tomatoes are packed with other essential nutrients, including vitamins A, C, E, and potassium.